 During the course of the Guild’s move to a new location in 2012, priceless information about the Guild’s illustrious past activities was discovered, hidden these many years.
 Below is a partial listing of those events.
 If you have any personal knowledge that will help fill in the gaps please let us know.
 Some of the photos may be enlarged by clicking on them.

-The Guild was co-founded in 1968 by Mrs. William B. (Vicki) Malouf and Diva Lily Pons, with support from Mimi Rudolph who was a major force for the arts in the desert in the 60′s and 70′s.
-Mimi founded the Palm Springs Friends of the LA Philharmonic, the Sunday Afternoon Concerts and the Metropolitan Opera Showcase of the Desert, which later changed its name to Showcase.
+The Palm Springs Opera Company, which later merged with the Palm Springs Opera Guild, was co-founded in 1968 by Mrs. William B. (Vicki) Malouf and Diva Lily Pons, with support from Miriam Terhune (Mimi) Rudulph, who was a major force for the arts in the desert in the 60’s and 70’s.
+Mrs. Rudulph wrote music reviews for the Palm Springs Desert Sun and founded the Palm Springs Friends of the LA Philharmonic, having hosted an event in the desert with Zubin Mehta.
+She also spearheaded a series of Afternoon Concerts and the Metropolitan Opera Showcase of the Desert, which later changed its name to Showcase.
 When they founded the Palm Springs Opera Company, as it was originally known, the opera productions were all presented at the Palm Springs High School Auditorium.
-Subsequently they were held at the Annenberg Theater at the Palm Springs Museum and the McCallum Theater.
-Many recitals and receptions were held at the Thunderbird Country Club.
+Subsequently they were held at the Annenberg Theater at the Palm Springs Museum and the McCallum Theater with recitals and receptions at the Thunderbird Country Club.

 1971 – San Francisco Opera presents L’Elisir d’Amore at an event chaired by Mamie Eisenhower.
 A Guild newsletter from April, 1972 contains the following account: “This was a FIRST IN CALIFORNIA, and perhaps in the country, to combine a professional company with a junior college chorus.
 Under Dr. John Norman, 3 months of rehearsals were held…..before the music and stage directors and principal singers came to work with the chorus for a week.
 Ghita Hager from S. F. Opera trained the chorus to move gracefully and fluidly so they’d look like the peasants they were portraying.
 And they did.
 It was a lifelong experience for these COD students to work with such a top professional in opera.
 Costumes for the chorus were made by local people and many area wide homes were opened for meals and personnel stays.
 It all was very successful, according to S. F. Opera manager Kurt Adler who came especially for the performance.”